 A classification of the introduced use cases is summarized in Table 1.
-In general, we can split the identified use cases into two main categories.
+In general, the identified use cases can be split into two main categories.

 The first category (listed in the first six columns of Table 1) is for the purposes of operators of 3GPP networks.
 They range from the basic level usages to more complicated usages, on which the complexity/functional components can be different.
 Specifically, the PDL service is utilized as a registry for registering all network components for both single-domain and multi-domain scenarios.
 In these two use cases, only the decentralized information storage is used; after that, there are four use cases for sharing operational logs, where not only the immutability feature is used, but critical information is shared over a PDL service; in addition, based on PDL, a new service paradigm can be achieved for the security and privacy-preserving for the next generation of telecom network systems; besides, the infrastructure resources are monetized under a blockchain/DLT governance layer and can be shared in a dynamic way to improve its resource utilization; furthermore, a more advanced use case is identified for enabling direct interoperation among different participants for service provisioning.
 This requires more building blocks to realize the E2E interactions.
 Last but not least, using AI/ML (for both the telecom network itself and the third-party) in a telecom network infrastructure is identified and with combining some of the key features of blockchain/PDL, it can enhance the trustworthiness and privacy of the whole workflow of AI/ML.
-This partly mixes the purposes of using AI/ML for the 3GPP network (AI4NET) and the 3GPP network for AI/ML applications (NET4AI), which is relevant to the second category.
+This partly mixes the purposes of using AI/ML for the 3GPP network (AI4NET) and the 3GPP Network for AI/ML applications (NET4AI), which is relevant to the second category.

 The second category (listed in the seventh column of Table 1) summarizes to a generalized use case for the applications from vertical industries, so-called BCaaS.
 As an intrinsic capability, integrating PDL into a telecom network infrastructure can provide better PDL services to verticals.
 Specifically, an emerging use case is supporting vehicle-to-everything (V2X).
 Under this category, many relevant services can be built based on BCaaS capability in a telecom network.
 For example, for accident insurance claiming where combing with the information from a carrier network can better identify/preserve the authenticity of accident events.
 In addition, for road state data sharing, PDL service provided form a telecom network infrastructure can preserve more fine-grained information thanks to the pervasiveness of telecom infrastructure coverage.
 Additionally, other vertical use cases (such as medical, finance, cryptocurrency, supply chain, entertainment and societal functionalities) can also be built based on BCaaS from a telecom network infrastructure.
 Those use cases only utilize the resources provided from the telecom network infrastructure.
 Note that the number use cases listed in this category is less, because those use cases do not concern the internal control mechanism (such as security, operation and so on) of the telecom networks; in addition, those use cases are largely covered from existing studies.
 Hence, it is less focused here.